-While cars can be stolen for all kinds of reasons and in lots of ways, will insurance still cover you if somehow you were at fault?
+While cars can be stolen for all kinds of reasons and in various ways, will insurance still cover you if you believe you may be considered at fault?

 There are a few ways you can go about getting a replacement car key should yours become lost or stolen.

 Alternatively, you can get replacement keys from the car manufacturer or dealer.
 If, for instance, your car is a Ford, you can go to your nearest Ford dealer to get another set of keys.
+They'll also be able to help you with replacement locks if your keys were stolen.
 However, this method may take longer than finding a locksmith.

 You can also take the car to any local garage of your choice, and they may have the equipment to do the job for you.
 However, before taking it, you should check that they have key coding equipment for an electric fob first.